 How to smoke salmon on a pellet grill to give you a smokey-sweet flavor.
 Perfect for a snack that is full of protein or add it to a dip, spread, chowder, or freeze for later.
-Smoked salmon is easy to make and can be done on your favorite pellet grill.
+This smoked salmon recipe and the process is easy to do and turns out, flaky and tender.

 We love seafood in our house.
-And that's a good thing because we live in the perfect place to have access to seafood year around.
+And that's a good thing because we live in the perfect place to have access to seafood year-round.

 I talk more about this on a podcast I did with Cook Local Eat Local.
-Visit the show page to get more details.
+Visit the Cook Local Eat Local show page to hear my story.

 Smoked salmon is really easy to make and just takes a few steps to get it right.